xusiyuan23/openpilot111/README.md

 ------

 To use openpilot in a car, you need four things
-* A supported device to run this software: a [comma three](https://comma.ai/shop/products/three).
+* A supported device to run this software: a [comma 3X](https://comma.ai/shop/comma-3x) or comma three.
 * This software.
-The setup procedure of the comma three allows the user to enter a URL for custom software.
+The setup procedure of the comma 3/3X allows the user to enter a URL for custom software.
 The URL, openpilot.comma.ai will install the release version of openpilot.
 To install openpilot master, you can use installer.comma.ai/commaai/master, and replacing commaai with another GitHub username can install a fork.
 * One of [the 250+ supported cars](docs/CARS.md).
 We support Honda, Toyota, Hyundai, Nissan, Kia, Chrysler, Lexus, Acura, Audi, VW, Ford and more.
 If your car is not supported but has adaptive cruise control and lane-keeping assist, it's likely able to run openpilot.
 * A [car harness](https://comma.ai/shop/products/car-harness) to connect to your car.